Kin-Zhang/DeltaFlow/README.md

 * If you want to use [wandb](wandb.ai), replace all `entity="kth-rpl",` to your own entity otherwise tensorboard will be used locally.
 * Set correct data path by passing the config, e.g. `train_data=/home/kin/data/av2/h5py/demo/train val_data=/home/kin/data/av2/h5py/demo/val`.

-And free yourself from trainning, you can download the pretrained weight from [HuggingFace](https://huggingface.co/kin-zhang/OpenSceneFlow) and we provided the detail `wget` command in each model section.
+And free yourself from trainning, you can download the pretrained weight from [**HuggingFace - OpenSceneFlow**](https://huggingface.co/kin-zhang/OpenSceneFlow) and we provided the detail `wget` command in each model section.
 For optimization-based method, it's train-free so you can directly run with [3.
 Evaluation](#3-evaluation) (check more in the evaluation section).

 ```bash
 conda activate opensf